darkllKnight/darkllKnight/README.md

 - 👋 Hi, I’m @darkllKnight
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development, Programming
-- 🌱 I’m currently learning REACT JS
+- 🌱 I’m currently learning REACT JS, JAVA, Python

 <!---
 darkllKnight/darkllKnight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.